Federation with other instances (Mobilizon, Gancio,...)¶

 You have to be administrator to access this section

-You can manually add other Mobilizon instances to federate with.
+You can manually add another Mobilizon instances to federate with.

 Groups and events published on an instance that you follow will be automatically published on your own instance.
 For more information about federation with Activitypub and the fediverse, see section Federation with ActivityPub